aidankahng/basic-math-leaderboard-api/README.md

 }
 ```
 #### [GET] /practice/mult
-Webpage with single practice problem of the form "a x b = "
+HTML webpage with single practice problem of the form "a x b = "
 #### [GET] /practice/add
-Webpage with single practice problem of the form "a + b = "
+HTML webpage with single practice problem of the form "a + b = "
 #### [GET] /questions
 List of all questions answered so far as a JSON
-#### [GET] /questions/graded
-UNUSED: Shows the correctness of each question answered as a JSON
+Example: TBD
 #### [GET] /highscores
 JSON List of users ordered by total points accumulated
 Example JSON Data: